Education Loan Credit Limit & the Factors Affecting it

 3. Financial Strength

-• Family income: Higher income = higher loan eligibility
+• Family income: Higher income increases loan eligibility

-• Income stability: Salaried individuals preferred over self-employed
+• Income stability: Salaried individuals often preferred over self-employed

 • Existing assets: Property, investments, savings demonstrate financial strength